cms-tau-pog/TauFW/docs/CMSDAS2020/refine_ztautau.md

-by jets misidentified as &tau;<sub>h</sub> candidates, proper [decay modes](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py#L124) should be selected, and the working point of the [discriminator against jets](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py#L127) should be choses stricter.
+by jets misidentified as &tau;<sub>h</sub> candidates, proper [decay modes](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py#L124) should be selected, and the working point of the [discriminator against jets](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py#L127) should be chosen stricter.
 To get a feeling about the right choice of the working point, have a look at the distribution of the [discriminator score](../../PicoProducer/python/analysis/CMSDAS2020/ModuleMuTau.py#L190) in a control plot.

 Electrons and muons, corresponding to exactly one reconstructed charged object, usually mimic the &tau;<sub>h</sub> decay modes with one charged hadron.
 Dedicated